Photography schools are some of the most acclaimed and renowned institutions in the world.

 Goldsmiths University of London combines academic excellence with creative and innovative pursuits.

-The university provides education across 20 departments encompassing everything from humanities to the arts.
-But at its heart, Goldsmiths – a keep part of the University of London – is a world-renowned art school.
+The university provides education across 20 departments encompassing everything from computing to law.
+But Goldsmiths – a member institution of the University of London since 1904 – is world-renowned in the creative arts.

 University of Westminster